Fear the reaper: How UW running back Richard Newton rebuilt himself after controversial benching

 But Newton isn’t intimidated.
 Instead, he’s working to separate himself.

-“The mindset that he’s taken going through spring ball and in the summer and coming into fall camp has been really special and really noticeable, not only by me but by the other coaches and I think his teammates as well,” said UW running backs coach Keith Bhonapha.
-“So when you talk about, ‘What does he need to do to continue to take the next step?’, I think it’s just going to always come down to consistency for him at the position.
+“The mindset that he’s taken going through spring ball and in the summer and coming into fall camp has been really special and really noticeable, not only by me but by the other coaches and I think his teammates as well,” UW running backs coach Keith Bhonapha said.
+“So when you talk about, ‘What does he need to do to continue to take the next step?’
+I think it’s just going to always come down to consistency for him at the position.

 “He’s a tough runner.
 He’s been getting better in his (pass) protection technique.
 He knows the plays.
 So his consistency and staying focused over the long term is really what I’m excited about.”